docable-courses/ACC-CSC151/ch10-11/lecture.md

   class ClickListener implements ActionListener {
     public void actionPerformed(ActionEvent event) {
       label.setText("I was clicked");
-      //This is where you would put what you want to happen }
+      // This is where you would put what you want to happen }
   }
-  . . .  // the rest of the class is the same.
+  . . .  // The rest of the class is the same.
 }
 ```